-The Clone Wars redeemed a number of characters that were introduced in the Prequel Trilogy as well as the series itself.
+The Clone Wars redeems a number of characters that were introduced in the Prequel Trilogy as well as the series itself.

-- Anakin Skywalker was originally a Base-Breaking Character in the Prequel Trilogy, but The Clone Wars retroactively redeemed Anakin by presenting him with a stronger characterization and fleshed out role as a likable, heroic, and responsible Jedi Knight of the Galactic Republic as well as a decreased tendency for Wangst.
-The Clone Wars also presented that Anakin will do anything to protect those he cares about and bring peace to the galaxy in addition to revealing that he has a lot of reasons to distrust the Jedi Order, which retroactively make his eventual and inevitable turn to the Dark Side a lot more believable than what was presented in the Prequel Trilogy.
+- Anakin Skywalker was originally a Base-Breaking Character at best in the Prequel Trilogy, but The Clone Wars retroactively redeems Anakin by presenting him with a stronger characterization and fleshed out role as a likable, heroic, and responsible Jedi Knight of the Galactic Republic as well as a decreased tendency for Wangst.
+The Clone Wars also presents that Anakin will do anything to protect those he cares about and bring peace to the galaxy and reveals that he has a lot of reasons to distrust the Jedi Order, which retroactively make his eventual and inevitable turn to the Dark Side significantly more believable than what was presented in the Prequel Trilogy.
 Matt Lanter's performance as Anakin being considered superior to Hayden Christensen's own and having much better dialogue to work with helps tremendously.

 - Ahsoka Tano is one of the poster childs for this.
-She began with having levels of hatred that were similar to those of Jar Jar Binks as a result of being mostly perceived as an irritating Creator's Pet, Spotlight-Stealing Squad, and Bratty Half-Pint who was just there to appeal to the kids.
+She began with having levels of hatred that were similar to those of Jar Jar Binks as a result of being mostly perceived as a Creator's Pet, Spotlight-Stealing Squad, and Bratty Half-Pint who was just there to appeal to the younger audiences.
 However, her overall reception became more positive by the time of the second season after being pulled back from appearing in nearly every episode (which prevented her from being one of the more talkative characters in The Clone Wars) and having several well regarded episodes that highlighted her own personal growth.
 The emotional response to Ahsoka's decision to leave her master and the Jedi Order has made it safe to say that her "Scrappy" status has been revoked as Ahsoka is now considered a major fan favorite character.

-- Padmé Amidala was initially unpopular for undergoing a Badass Decay throughout the Prequel Trilogy due to her very polarizing romance plot with Anakin in addition to being his motivation to turn to the Dark Side, but The Clone Wars retroactively redeemed Padmé through presenting her with a better characterization and fleshed out role as a well-meaning politician in the Galactic Senate, portraying her relationship with Anakin more naturally and romantic, and featuring her badassery when push comes to shove.
+- Padmé Amidala was initially unpopular for undergoing a Badass Decay throughout the Prequel Trilogy due to her very polarizing romance plot with Anakin in addition to being his motivation to turn to the Dark Side, but The Clone Wars retroactively redeems Padmé through presenting her with a better characterization and fleshed out role as a well-meaning politician in the Galactic Senate, portraying her relationship with Anakin more naturally and romantic, and featuring her badassery when push comes to shove.
 As with Anakin above, the fact that Catherine Taber's performance as Padmé is much less wooden than Natalie Portman's own and has better dialogue helps enormously.

-- During the first season, the Battle Droids were mostly disliked by older audiences as they felt their excessive stupidity and childish comic relief contributed to The Clone Wars' initial Animation Age Ghetto, which also resulted in some outright questioning why they don't just get replaced with the more badass and popular Commando Droids (ignoring the Word of God justification of their high In-Universe production costs).
-As The Clone Wars went on, reception to them started warming up when they started showing their strengths (being deadly in numbers and being genuinely intimidating when silent).
-When the later seasons became Darker and Edgier, the Battle Droid humor was less frequent to the point that it was tolerable and provided at least a little bit of levity in the darkness while still retaining both their Butt-Monkey status and their occasional lethality.
+- During the first season, the B1 battle droids were mostly disliked by older audiences as they felt their excessive stupidity and slapstick comic relief contributed to The Clone Wars' initial Animation Age Ghetto, which also resulted in some outright questioning why they don't just get replaced with the more badass and popular commando droids (ignoring the Word of God justification of their high In-Universe production costs).
+As The Clone Wars went on, reception to them began warming up when they started showing their strengths (being deadly in numbers and being genuinely intimidating when silent).
+When the later seasons became Darker and Edgier, the battle droid humor was less frequent to the point that it was tolerable and provided at least a little bit of levity in the darkness while still retaining both their Butt-Monkey status and occasional lethality.